mfornace/lilwil/README.md

 `lilwil` was inspired by the excellent frameworks `Catch` and `doctest`, which are nice header-only alternatives if the tradeoffs don't make sense for you.

 I've found that these costs are well worth it, and most of my code for the last few years has used `lilwil` to test and prototype my C++ thesis work.
-As such, it is fairly stable, but please feel free to contribute (or suggest) improvements, features, and interesting use cases that I haven't thought of.
+As such, it is fairly stable, but please feel free to contribute (or suggest) improvements, features, and interesting use cases that I haven't thought of!

 ## Contents